xcart/xcart-docs/_pages/kb_en/modules/color_swatches.md

 Here's how to do it:

 1. Find the product for which you need to add color swatches (**Catalog** -> **Products**), proceed to the product details page and go to the **Attributes** tab to access the product attributes.
 Make sure you are viewing the **Product-Specific** subsection.
 Here you can find the product's product-specific attributes.
-(If there are no product-specific attributes, you will need to {% link "create" ref_kEKoAxJB %} them first.)
+(If there are no product-specific attributes, you will need to {% link "add" ref_kEKoAxJB %} them first.)

 2. Hover your cursor over the attribute for which you need to add swatches.
 This will reveal the **Color swatches** check box option.
 Enable this option.
    ![attributes-add-swatches.png]({{site.baseurl}}/attachments/ref_4bXaF5qJ/attributes-add-swatches.png)